Updated: Jul 6

 The issue becomes noticeable when you install any newer PCIe 4.0 nVidia GPU into your system.

-I do not use nVidia PCIe 4.0 GPU on my AMD fare these days.
+I do not use nVidia PCIe 4.0 GPU on my AMD fare these days as a result.

 The Trump tariff thang has had a bad impact on computer builders like myself with Video Cards doubling in price by the way.